PCigales/GPXTweaker/README.md

   GPXTweaker [-h] URI [--conf|-c CONF] [--trk|-t TRK] [--map|-m MAP] [--emap|-e EMAP] [--box|-b BOX] [--size|-s SIZE] [--noopen|-n] [--v|-v VERBOSITY]
 where:
   -h: shows the help
-  URI: the path to the track (on local or, in read only mode, on a server)
+  URI: the path to the track (on local or, in read only mode, on a server) or argument not mentioned to start with the explorer of tracks
   CONF: the path to the configuration file (same folder as the script by default)
   TRK: the index of the track (starting at 0, for the gpx files containing several tracks) (0, that is to say the first one, by défault)
   MAP: the full path to the map (on local or on a server) or the name of a map provider set in the configuration file or blank to use the first map provider configured, or not mentioned in order to use the tiles providers defined in this file